Welcome to Shadow Youth High School Ministry!

 • 1-2 adult leaders

-• Same sex
+• Same gender

 • Same grade

-Our Small Groups offer:
+What Our Small Groups Offer:

 • Biblical guidance on how to seek, serve, and share Christ